 |swelling and inflammation in part of the breast||✓|

 |thickening of nipple skin||✓|

 |chronic cough not caused by a cold or flu||✓|

 |pain in the front part of the neck||✓|

 Talk to your doctor is you’re experiencing any of these symptoms.

 Treatment will depend on the type and severity of your cancer.

 Local treatments or systemic therapies can treat breast cancer.
 Local treatments fight the tumor without affecting the rest of the body.
 The most common local treatments include surgery and radiation therapy.
 Doctors use these treatments for less severe cancers.

 Systemic therapies can reach cancer cells throughout the body.
 These therapies include chemotherapy, hormone therapy, and targeted therapy.

 Sometimes, doctors will use hormonal therapy along with radiotherapy.
-These therapies can be given at the same time, or hormonal therapy could be given after radiotherapy. suggests that both plans include radiation in order to lessen the formation of cancer growths.
+These therapies can be given at the same time, or hormonal therapy could be given after radiotherapy.

 Doctors often detect breast cancer early, so more local therapies are used.
 This can lower the risk of exposing the thyroid and other cells to procedures that may increase the risk for more cancer cell growth.